GNOME/gnome-builder/doc/DESIGN.md

 `IdeLanguage` of the file.

-Let's discuss the example of C. If the resolver for C can retrieve the CFLAGS for a file using the `IdeBuildSystem`, it need only query the `IdeClangService` to retrieve the list of symbols using the tranlsation unit used with the file.
+Let's discuss the example of C. If the resolver for C can retrieve the CFLAGS for a file using the `IdeBuildSystem`, it need to query the `IdeClangService` to retrieve the list of symbols using the translation unit used with the file.
 This means a concrete `IdeCSymbolResolver` concrete implementation.

 An implementation for python, such as `IdePythonSymbolResolver` may be able to